borzh/Freddy/README.md

+## Note

+This fork allows leading 0's of numbers.

 ## Why Freddy?

 Parsing JSON elegantly and safely can be hard, but Freddy is here to help.
 Freddy is a reusable framework for parsing JSON in Swift.
 It has three principal benefits.